BTANL: Chapter 3 – SOVIETOLOGY and SEEING THROUGH the TRAUMA MONKEYS

 The key point: Antarctica is a forbidden topic in the context of “bunkers”, which is just weird.

-Of all the pitfalls for a Sovietologist, one of the most problematic is BIAS.
+Of all the pitfalls for a sovietologist, one of the most problematic is BIAS.
 Sure, this impacts many forms of study, but it’s still important to isolate in the process.
-You might WANT to infer something that is not supported by the limited evidence you have: don’t infer from pixie dust, for example:
+You might WANT to infer something that is not supported by the limited evidence you have: don’t.

 I promised a shorter chapter and I’ll stick to it.